-Introducing digital identity would provide Canadians with safe and secure ways to manage and protect their ID online, including on their mobile devices.
-They’ll take control of their personal information in a way that offers data protection, allowing them to choose what information is shared and with whom.
+Introducing digital identity in Canada would provide people with safe and secure ways to manage and protect their ID online, including on their mobile devices.
+They’ll take control of their personal information in a way that offers digital identity verification as well as data protection, allowing them to choose what information is shared and with whom.

 To help fuel that conversation, I’ve identified three of the major opportunities that digital ID brings, the obstacles we need to overcome in order to seize those opportunities — and some thoughts on how we can navigate the challenges.